 - Keep at least a one-week supply of pain medicines on hand.
 Most pain medicines can’t be refilled by phone, so you’ll need a written prescription.

 What caregivers can do

 - Watch the patient for signs of pain.
 Ask the patient about pain if you notice grimacing, moaning, tension, or reluctance to move around in bed.

 - Try warm baths or warm washcloths on painful areas.
 (Avoid areas where radiation was given.)
 If this doesn’t help, you can try ice or cool packs.
 Gentle massage or pressure might also help some types of pain.

 - Watch for confusion and dizziness, especially after starting a new medicine or changing the dose.
-Help the patient walk until you know they can do it safely alone.
+Help the patient walk until you know they can do it alone safely.

 - Plan activities for when the patient is most comfortable and awake.